NY more of a distraction than top ranking for Muguruza

-NEW YORK For most women at the U.S. Open, overcoming Serena Williams is the biggest challenge.
+NEW YORK (Reuters) - For most women at the U.S. Open, overcoming Serena Williams is the biggest challenge.

 But for Garbine Muguruza, coping with the unique demands of New York City outstrips any worries over the 22-times grand slam champion.